Merry Christmas From Live And Invest Overseas

 At our office tree-trimming party earlier this month, the group assembled around our fresh-from-Canada live pine drinking egg nog and singing carols included Panamanians and Americans, as you might expect, but also German, French, Belgian, Irish, British, Russian, Jamaican, and Canadian friends and colleagues.

-These past 20 years that we’ve been moving around the world as we have been, it’s been this, the creation of like-minded communities, that has been perhaps the greatest source of pleasure for me everywhere we’ve spent time.
+These past 20 years that we’ve been moving around the world as we have been, it’s been this, the creation of like-minded societies, that has been perhaps the greatest source of pleasure for me everywhere we’ve spent time.

 Getting to know people from all around the world, as friends, as business partners, as workmates, then focusing together on particular goals and objectives, helping each other to pursue opportunities as we identify them for both fun and profit… for me, that’s as good as it gets.

-On behalf of the entire far-flung staff of Live and Invest Overseas, please accept our warm and heartfelt wishes for a Merry Christmas, wherever you find yourself enjoying it this year, and our sincere hope that 2017 is the year your far-flung dreams of adventure overseas begin to come true.
+On behalf of the entire far-flung staff of Live and Invest Overseas, please accept our warm and heartfelt wishes for a Merry Christmas, wherever you find yourself enjoying it this year, and our sincere hope that 2018 is the year your own far-flung dreams of adventure overseas begin to come true.